 Death Valley Activities and Points of Interest: Additional Tips and Map of Attractions

-Here’s a link to the Death Valley visitor guide and map of attractions as of 2019 (PDF), courtesy of the National Parks Service.
+Here’s a link to the Death Valley visitor guides and map of attractions as of 2020, courtesy of the National Parks Service.

 Keep in mind that a January or February Death valley visit is very different than a visit during July or August.
 So be aware of the weather and come prepared with plenty of water and the appropriate type of clothing for the season.